Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Why dynamic programming and deep PDE surrogates are not primary baselines under the -blind fixed- interface

 \subsection{The value-function target for latent $\theta$ is a belief-state functional}

 \paragraph{Fixed-$q$ ex--ante objective and $\theta$-blind deployability.} Our decision-time interface is

-where $\theta\sim q$ is latent, fixed along each episode, and $\mathcal A^{\mathrm{blind}}$ denotes admissible controls measurable with respect to the \emph{observable} filtration (so the deployed policy cannot take $\theta$ as an input).
+where $\theta\sim q$ is latent, fixed along each episode, and $\mathcal{A}^{\mathrm{obs}}$ denotes the class of \emph{deployable} controls, i.e.\ controls measurable w.r.t.\ the \emph{observable} filtration (so deployed policies cannot condition on $\theta$).
+(One may further restrict to the feedback subclass $\mathcal{A}^{\mathrm{fb}}$ as defined in Section~\ref{subsec:model-objective}.)

-\paragraph{Why $(t,X_t,Y_t)$ is not a closed DP state.} In general, the observable history carries information about $\theta$, so the continuation value at time $t$ depends on the conditional law
+\paragraph{Why $(t,X_t,Y_t)$ is not a closed DP state under latent $\theta$.} Even if the \emph{prior} $q$ is fixed at decision time (and even if the controller is \emph{constrained} to be $\theta$-blind), the \emph{conditional law} of $\theta$ given observations typically evolves as data arrive.
+Formally, the continuation value at time $t$ depends on the conditional law

 not only on $(t,X_t,Y_t)$.
-This is the standard partially observed control phenomenon: DP becomes Markov only after augmenting the state by a belief (or a finite-dimensional sufficient statistic when available) \citep{bensoussan1985optimal,pham2017dynamic}.
+This is the standard partially observed control phenomenon: the \emph{unconditional} (mixed-over-$\theta$) law of the observed state is generally \emph{not Markov} in $(X_t,Y_t)$, and DP becomes Markov only after augmenting the state by a belief (or a finite-dimensional sufficient statistic when available) \citep{bensoussan1985optimal,pham2017dynamic}.

-\paragraph{Belief-state DP is infinite-dimensional under our interface.} The principled DP value function is therefore a functional of a probability measure:
+\paragraph{Belief-state DP is infinite-dimensional under our interface.} The principled value object is therefore a functional of a probability measure:

-so the associated HJB equation is posed on a space of measures in general \citep{bensoussan1985optimal,pham2017dynamic}.
-Under our inference-agnostic interface, $q$ need not belong to a conjugate family and we do not specify a filtering model that would keep $q_t$ in a tractable finite-dimensional class.
-Consequently, a DP/PDE baseline would be forced to approximate $V$ over an \emph{infinite-dimensional} belief state, which is not the computational target of this paper.
+where $\mathbb{E}^{t,x,y,\eta}$ denotes the expectation for a system started from $(t,x,y)$ with latent parameter $\theta\sim\eta$.
+Hence the associated DP/HJB is posed on a (typically infinite-dimensional) space of measures in general \citep{bensoussan1985optimal,pham2017dynamic}.

+Under our inference-agnostic interface, $q$ need not be conjugate and we do not specify a filtering model that would keep $q_t$ in a tractable finite-dimensional family.
+Consequently, any value-function baseline that assumes a low-dimensional Markov target is, by construction, solving a \emph{different} object from the $\theta$-blind fixed-$q$ problem studied in this paper.